GeoscienceAustralia/cloud/docs/_pages/decom_strategy_sub.md

 permalink: decom_strategy_sub.html
 ---

 We love to create new applications.
-We're also terrible at decommissioning existing applications.
+We've also traditionally been terrible at decommissioning existing applications. :)

 Consider the following when creating a new application: